-The peak of the influenza season is traditionally November to April.
-The flu shot, along with good personal hygiene, including good hand washing, is the best defense against contracting and spreading the influenza virus.
-If you do find yourself sick with flu, you can help protect others from getting ill; stay home and rest, drink plenty of fluids and manage your symptoms.
+In addition to the getting immunized for flu, good personal hygiene, including good hand washing, will help keep you healthy.
+If you do find yourself sick with flu-like symptoms, you can help protect others from getting ill by staying home and resting, drinking plenty of fluids and managing your symptoms.

 The COVID-19 pandemic has made it more important than ever to get immunized against the flu.
 If you have never gotten a flu shot before, this is the year to consider getting one, to protect yourself, those around you and your community.